AHF Office, 535 Hammock Road, Melbourne Village, Florida 32904, United States

 DAYTON-OAK PARK has a bench where you may rest in the shade of a majestic live oak tree at the corner of Dayton Boulevard and Ward Parkway.
 This park is owned and maintained by the Town.

-The AHF owns and maintains more than 50 acres of parkland with the help of a dedicated crew of 10-15 volunteers who clear paths and remove invasive plant species at a different park location each Friday morning from 8 - 10 AM from September through June.
+The AHF owns and maintains more than 50 acres of parkland with the help of a dedicated crew of over 40 volunteers who clear paths and remove invasive plant species.

 GENERAL RULES FOR PARKS & PATHS